suprajaa4/predict-mutation-pathogenic/README.md

 **Predicting pathogenic vs benign missense variants using biologically interpretable features**

 Single nucleotide variants (SNVs) that alter protein sequences (missense mutations) are a major cause of inherited disease.
-However, not all missense mutations are harmful — many are benign.
+However, many are benign.
 Accurately distinguishing **pathogenic** from **benign** variants is a central problem in medical genomics.

 In this project, I built an end-to-end machine learning pipeline to:

 * Construct a  missense variant dataset from ClinVar and extract protein-level features using Ensembl VEP
 * Train and evaluate models to predict variant pathogenicity and interpret feature importance

-The emphasis is on **interpretability, correctness, and reproducibility**, rather than deep learning complexity.

 ### What is a missense mutation?